RobinOnTheWay/livn-doc/Tips for Front-end Developpers about Using the Flow data.md

-# Tips for Front-end Developpers about Using the Flow data
+# Tips for Front-end Developers about Using the Flow data

 ## 0. Introduction